Phase-Insensitive Scattering of Terahertz Radiation: Model

-As input for our simulation we use a $800$ nm pump pulse with duration of $40$ fs and input energy of 10 $\mu$J. The propagation of the pump pulse alone is shown in Fig.~\ref{fig1}(a).
-The dielectric nonlinear medium is diamond which does not exhibit any resonance over a very broad bandwidth and is transparent also at THz wavelengths. \\ The probe has a wavelength of $30$ $\mu$m, duration of $90$ fs and energy of 2 $\mu$J in accordance with the experimentally available values as described below.
-We verified that the THz pulse does not excite any Kerr effect when propagating alone [see Fig. ~\ref{fig1}(b)].
-Furthermore we introduced a relative delay of $110$ fs for the THz pulse in order to compensate for the difference in group velocities of the two pulses: this delay was optimized for the THz pulse to catch up the pump pulse after a propagation distance of $300-400$ $\mu$m, corresponding to a position where the pump pulse generated the steepest shock front [see Fig.~\ref{fig1}(a) and (c), the latter showing the pump and THz propagating together], which increases the efficiency of the resonant scattering process \cite{rubinoSR}. \\
+As input for our simulation, we use a $790$~nm pump pulse with duration of $40$~fs and input energy of 10~$\upmu$J. The probe has a wavelength of $60$~$\upmu$m, duration of $90$~fs, and energy of $2$~$\upmu$J, in~accordance with the experimental values.

+We introduced a relative delay of $110$~fs for the THz field in order to compensate for the difference in group velocities of the two pulses.
+This delay was optimised so that the THz pulse catches up with the pump pulse after a propagation distance of $\sim300$~$\upmu$m, corresponding to a position where the pump pulse generated the steepest shock front, which increases the efficiency of the resonant scattering process \cite{Rubino2012,Conforti2014}.